 The foundation of the Sherman Teacher Scholars Program is our high achieving students who possess a passion for STEM disciplines and a passion for social justice connected to providing quality education for all children.
 Sherman Scholars have meaningful experiences that position them to attain academic success and to be well prepared for student teaching and full-time employment.

 It is our goal to help students fund as much of their academic costs as possible.
-Undergraduate Sherman awards range from $5000-$15,000 per academic year, and graduate awards are typically $12,000 per year.
+Sherman awards range from $3000-$15,000 per academic year.
 We assist our students in finding additional financial resources.

 - First Year Experience course: This is a one-credit course for the incoming cohort of scholars.
 The purpose is to prepare students for the transition to UMBC, to introduce scholars to the expectations and ways of the Sherman Program, and to build community within the cohort.

 - Academic Coaching: In addition to academic advisor(s), students are advised by program staff.
 Program advising begins for incoming freshmen during the summer prior to matriculation and for all other students during the application process.
 Our philosophy of advising is that it is collaborative, goal-oriented, and comprehensive with a focus on short- and long-term goals.

 - Applied Learning Experiences: All Scholars participate in at least two semester-long Applied Learning Experiences in a school-based setting.
 Students volunteer at least three hours per week for a semester at a consistent service site.
 Placement sites include Lakeland Elementary/Middle School, Green Street Academy, Benjamin Franklin High School, Upward Bound Programs, The Judy Center at Commodore John Rodgers, and more.